 - Unless you’re on campus, university hoodies are a no-go.

-- Personalised comedy hoodies are always a fail.
+- Personalized comedy hoodies are always a fail.

 If you’ve got too much month at the end of your money, the high street has plenty of decent entry-level options.
 Topman offers reasonably priced hoodies in practically every shade under the sun, as does Swedish mega-chain H&M with its sporty L.O.G.G. range.